xrettle/WFGY/TensionUniverse/BlackHole/Q022_hierarchy_problem.md

 T_ij(m)  =  S_i(m) * C_j(m) * H_total(m) * lambda(m) * kappa
 ```

-where:
+where

-* `S_i(m)` is a source factor summarizing how strongly the ith semantic channel depends on the Higgs sector and the ultraviolet scale.
+* `S_i(m)` is a source factor summarizing how strongly the ith semantic channel depends on the Higgs sector and the ultraviolet scale,
-* `C_j(m)` is a receptivity factor summarizing how sensitive the jth cognitive or downstream structure is to hierarchy tension.
+* `C_j(m)` is a receptivity factor summarizing how sensitive the jth cognitive or downstream structure is to hierarchy tension,
-* `H_total(m)` is a scalar hierarchy tension score defined below.
+* `H_total(m)` is a scalar hierarchy tension score defined below,
-* `lambda(m)` is a convergence state factor in a fixed bounded interval.
+* `lambda(m)` is a convergence state factor in a fixed bounded interval,
 * `kappa` is a fixed coupling constant that sets the overall scale.

-The indices `i` and `j` label a finite collection of semantic channels and downstream uses; the precise identity of those channels is not required at the effective layer.
+The indices `i` and `j` label a finite collection of semantic channels and downstream uses.
+The precise identity of those channels is not required at the effective layer.

-### 3.5 Invariants and singular set
+### 3.5 Invariants, hierarchy score, and singular set

-We define a scalar hierarchy tension score:
+We define a scalar hierarchy tension score

 ```txt
 H_total(m)  =  g_scale * H_scale(m)  +  g_nat * H_nat(m)
 ```

-with `g_scale > 0` and `g_nat > 0` fixed once and for all for the encoding.
-This score satisfies:
+with `g_scale > 0` and `g_nat > 0` fixed once and for all for the encoding and identified by `WeightKey_Q022`.
+This score satisfies

 ```txt
 H_total(m)  >=  0